 Pro Tip #2: Never leave your printer nozzle at build temperature (220°C) while the printer is idle.
-The melted plastic remaining in the nozzle will "bake" onto the nozzle and become a hard carbon blockage.
+The melted plastic remaining in the nozzle will bake onto the nozzle and become a hard carbonized clog.
+Turn the 3D printer off when not in use.